kumahq/kuma-website/docs/docs/dev/contribute/introduction.md

 ./kuma-0.0.0-preview.4d3a9fd03/bin/kumactl
 ```

-Not that the version contains the commit short-hash which will be useful if you open issues.
+Note that the version contains the commit short-hash which is useful if you open issues.